7 TOP Mini Wood Burning Stoves: The Best Small, Compact, and Tiny Wood Stoves

 mini dwarf wood stove review

-All in all, it’s a great option if you want a miniature wood stove for your small space!
+All in all, it’s a great option if you want a miniature wood stove for your small space.
+Check out our complete Dwarf wood stove review and this fuller comparison with Cubic Mini Wood Stoves.

 Pros:

-• High-quality stove (sturdy steel body and cast iron door)
+• Sturdy steel body and cast iron door

 Cons: